Stevenfavour/Linuxfundametal0/README21.md

 ![](./Img21/7.png)

-We will then proceed th=o start the container using the container ID
+We will then proceed to start the container using the container ID

 ![](./Img21/8.png)